awslabs/specctl/README.md

 cd ../..
 rm -rf output
 ```
 ### Conversions at scale from a cluster
 `specctl` is built with scalable migration in mind.
 For the Kubernetes to ECS migration, for example, every service has its Terraform code and extracted settings in a seprate folder.
 By adding a CI/CD pipeline and S3 bucket (for Terraform state), the deployment of ECS services can be completely automated for all the services.
 The Terraform infra-as-code approach makes it easy to extend and customize to meet customer's application needs.

 To test conversion at scale for Kubernetes to ECS, we can use the `tests/retail-store` example.
 Start by creating this application in Kubernetes.
 You can use `minikube`if you don't have a Kubernetes cluster handy.
-There is a convenience script `specctl/bin/migrate.sh` to recursively apply `terraform init` and `terraform apply --auto-approve` in each of the service directories.

-Assuming you are in `specctl` directory.
+Assuming you are in `specctl` directory and you have cleaned up the previous example `./output` directory.
 ```bash
 kubectl apply -f tests/retail-store
 ...